-A walk-through inspection is when a landlord and a tenant go through the rental unit to inspect for any damage or illegal alterations to the unit.
+A move out inspection occurs when a landlord and a tenant walk through the rental unit to look for any damage or illegal alterations to the unit.
 The landlord is looking for any damage in excess of normal wear and tear or any changes to the unit that have not been mutually agreed upon, such as changing the paint color.
-The landlord is comparing the condition of the property to the condition of the property when the tenant moved into the unit.
+The landlord is comparing the current condition of the property to the condition of the property when the tenant moved into the unit.

-A walk-through inspection takes place when a tenant is moving out of a rental unit.
+A move out inspection takes place at the end of a tenant's lease and when the tenant is moving out of the rental unit.
 The exact time when this inspection can take place will vary depending on your state laws.

 In some states, the inspection must take place on the date of the tenant’s move out or two to three days after.
 Waiting until a tenant has removed all of their possessions from the unit means no damage can be hidden and the landlord can clearly see any potential issues.

-In other states, a walk-through inspection must be conducted from three days to two weeks prior to a tenant’s move-out.
-This is done to allow the tenant to make any repairs to the unit prior to their move-out so the have a chance of receiving their full security deposit back.
+In other states, a move out inspection can be done anywhere from three days to two weeks before a tenant’s move.
+This is done to allow the tenant to make any repairs to the unit before they leave so they have a chance of receiving their full security deposit back.

-In states where a walk-through inspection is required by law, it is usually the landlord’s responsibility to inform the tenant when the walk-through inspection will take place.
-The landlord must serve the tenant with written notice of this inspection, informing the tenant of the tenant’s right to be present at the inspection and the date and time the inspection will take place.
+In states where a move out inspection is required by law, it is usually the landlord’s responsibility to inform the tenant when the inspection will take place.
+The landlord must serve the tenant with written notice of this inspection, informing the tenant of their right to be present at the inspection and the date and time the inspection will take place.

-All states do not require a walk-through inspection.
-You should check your state’s security deposit laws to determine if you must lawfully conduct a walk-through inspection.
-For example, landlords in Alabama and Colorado are not required to perform a walk-through inspection, while landlords in Arizona and California must perform a walk-through inspection.
+Not all states require a move out inspection.
+You should check your state’s security deposit laws to determine if you are obligated to conduct this inspection.
+For example, landlords in Alabama and Colorado are not required to perform a walk-through inspection.
+Meanwhile, landlords in Arizona and California must perform a walk-through inspection.

-- Anticipate Repair Costs: The walk-through inspection allows you to determine the repairs that are needed and the approximate cost of these repairs.
+- Determine Repair Costs: The move out inspection allows a landlord to determine the repairs that are needed and the approximate cost of these repairs.

-- Avoid Disputes: Making the tenant aware of the potential deductions that will be taken from their security deposit can help alleviate disputes.
-They will know what to expect and will not be surprised by the deductions.
+- Avoid Disputes: Making the tenant aware of the potential deductions that will be taken from their security deposit can help end disputes.
+The tenant will know what to expect and will not be surprised by the deductions.

-- Tenant Fixes Damages: Conducting a walk-through prior to a tenant’s move out gives the tenant the opportunity to fix the damages so that deductions are not taken from their security deposit.
+- Tenant Fixes Damages: Conducting an inspection before a tenant’s moves out gives the tenant the opportunity to fix the damages so that deductions are not taken from their security deposit.

-- Remedy Damages: They Did Not Realize-a-Walk-Through inspection allows a tenant to remedy damages they may not have realized existed.
+- Fix Damages: A move out inspection allows a tenant to fix damages they did not realize existed.

 - Get Full Security Deposit Returned: If the tenant fixes the damages the landlord has noted before he or she moves out, the tenant is likely to have their full security deposit returned.

-- Avoid Disputes: The walk-through inspection informs the tenant of the deductions that will be taken from the tenant’s security deposit so that the tenant is not surprised when he or she does not receive the full security deposit back.
+- Avoid Disputes: The move out inspection informs the tenant of the deductions that will be taken from the tenant’s security deposit so that the tenant is not surprised when he or she does not receive the full security deposit back.